nalhilal/dotfiles/README.md

 - Syntax highlighting for many programming languages
 - Git integration shows file modifications
 - Line numbers and paging support
-- Used as the MANPAGER in zsh configuration
+- Used as the MANPAGER in bash and zsh configurations
+- Powers fzf preview windows with syntax highlighting

 The installer will offer to install the `bat` binary if not already present.
-Configuration is handled automatically through shell dotfiles (used for MANPAGER in zsh).
+Configuration is handled automatically through shell dotfiles (MANPAGER export and fzf integration).

 To install: `./install.sh bat`